单加氧酶

 摘要

-Group E flavoprotein monooxygenases (GEMs) are well‐known for catalyzing enantioselective epoxidation reactions.
+Group E flavoprotein monooxygenases (GEMs) are well-known for catalyzing enantioselective epoxidation reactions.
 However, engineering their enantioselectivity remains a significant challenge, largely due to a limited understanding of the underlying mechanisms.
-Among these enzymes, (R)‐selective styrene monooxygenases ((R)‐SMOs) stand out due to their unusual enantio‐switch behavior when catalyzing p‐substituted styrenes.
+Among these enzymes, (R)-selective styrene monooxygenases ((R)-SMOs) stand out due to their unusual enantio-switch behavior when catalyzing the reactions of p-substituted styrenes.
 This unique property provides an exceptional opportunity to investigate the enantiocontrol mechanisms within GEMs.
-In this study, we resolved the first crystal structure of an (R)‐SMO, SeStyA, derived from Streptomyces.
+In this study, we resolved the first crystal structure of an (R)-SMO, SeStyA, derived from Streptomyces.
 By integrating this structural information with molecular docking and molecular dynamics (MD) simulations, we identified four key residues critical to enantiodivergency: two distal residues (S178 and A219) and two proximal residues (A59 and A312).
-Strikingly, a "tug‐of‐war" mechanism was revealed through saturation mutagenesis, wherein the side‐chain sizes of proximal and distal residues exerted opposing influences on enantioselectivity at the C=C bond.
-Leveraging this mechanistic insight, we successfully engineered SMOs with excellent (R)‐ or (S)‐enantioselectivity.
+Strikingly, a "tug-of-war" mechanism was revealed through saturation mutagenesis, wherein the side-chain sizes of proximal and distal residues exerted opposing influences on enantioselectivity at the C=C bond.
+Leveraging this mechanistic insight, we successfully engineered SMOs with excellent (R)- or (S)-enantioselectivity.

 科研通智能强力驱动